Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/deforming/to_sphere.rst

 The *To Sphere* transformation will give the selection spherical qualities.
-The Fig. Suzanne with increasing sphericity image below shows the results of applying the *To Sphere* transformation to the Suzanne mesh.
+The Fig. :ref:`fig-mesh-deform-to-sphere-monkey` below shows the results of applying the *To Sphere* transformation to the monkey mesh.

+.. _fig-mesh-deform-to-sphere-monkey:

 .. figure:: /images/editors_3dview_Transformations-Advanced-To_Sphere_suzanne-spherical.jpg
    :width: 640px

-   Suzanne with increasing sphericity.
+   Monkey with increasing sphericity.

-   The sequence above shows a Suzanne mesh with a 0, 0.25 (25%), 0.5 (50%) and 1 (100%) To Sphere transform applied.
+   The sequence above shows a monkey mesh with a 0, 0.25 (25%), 0.5 (50%) and 1 (100%) To Sphere transform applied.

 Usage